Skip to content

 President Barack Obama's Commencement Speech | Dear Class Of 2020

 President Obama shares a message of optimism with the Class of 2020 as a part of "Dear Class of 2020,” a virtual commencement to celebrate graduates, their families, and their communities.
-As uncertain as these times may be, President Obama calls on the Class of 2020 to seize the opportunity to create a new normal, one that is fairer, gives everyone opportunity, treats everyone equally, and builds bridges between people instead of dividing them.
+As uncertain as these times may be, President Obama calls on the C

 I graduated from high school in 2006, and I was late to my own graduation.
 Lucky for you, there will be no traffic on your big day!
 The world needs more helpers now more than ever, and I hope each and everyone of you can see that.
 You are our future and you are our promise.
 Felicidades!